andrevidela/Research-report/Thesis/index.md

 multiplication (S n) m = m + (multiplication n m)
 ```

-However Idris2 and QTT do not support _dependent linearities_ or _first class linearity_ where linearity annotations are values within the language.
+However, Idris2 and QTT do not support _dependent linearities_ or _first class linearity_ where linearity annotations are values within the language.

-We can however attempt to replicate this behaviour with different proxies:
+We can, however, attempt to replicate this behaviour with different proxies:

 ```haskell
 provide : Copy t => Drop t => (1 n : Nat) -> (1 v : t)